oleksiirude/Filler/README.md

 # Filler
-This project at UNIT Factory (School 42) is about creating a bot player that plays with another bots.
+This project at UNIT Factory (School 42) is about creating a bot player that plays against another bot on the map.

 Game managed by Virtual Machine that gives random tokens to players and takes answers from players (coordinates where bot want to put token).

-Game stops for bot who cannot allocate given token or gives not valid coordinates.
+Game stops for bot who cannot allocate given token on the map or gives not valid coordinates.

 When both players cannot allocate given token, game stops, VM counts total score and it's game over.